beiweiqiang/beiweiqiang/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=beiweiqiang&show_icons=true&theme=radical" />

-🔭 I’m currently working on PDD, living in Guangzhou.

 <!--
 **beiweiqiang/beiweiqiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.